DeltaRCM/pyDeltaRCM/docs/source/guides/userguide.rst

     delta.finalize()

-However, you can also inspect/modify the :obj:`~pyDeltaRCM.deltaRCM_driver.update` method, and change the order or add operations as desired.
+However, you can also inspect/modify the :obj:`~pyDeltaRCM.deltaRCM_driver.pyDeltaRCM.update` method, and change the order or add operations as desired.

 =============================